colebrookson/marine-pop-ecol/assignments/biodiv-sample.md

 1. Field data collection (on Oct 25th)
 2. Data management (entry, quality assurance, and meta-data creation; by Oct 26th)
 3. Data analysis & graphing
-4. Elevator pitch presentations (Nov 1st)
+4. Speed talk presentations (Nov 1st)

 Each phase is described in more detail below.